GoogleChrome/developer.chrome.com/site/en/docs/web-platform/fetch-streaming-requests/index.md

 authors:
   - jakearchibald
 description: >
-  Chrome now supports upload streaming as of version 95, which means you can start a request before you have the whole body available.
+  Chromium now supports upload streaming as of version 105, which means you can start a request before you have the whole body available.
 date: 2020-07-22
 updated: 2022-07-13